| Home

 development and comparative performance of four ship collision avoidance

-simulates ship dynamics and evaluates each algorithm's effectiveness under
+and evaluates each algorithm's effectiveness under various navigational

 Tasmim Hossain Samyo |